gvwilson/thirdbit/_posts/2012/2012-10-12-rebuilding-redux.md

 <li>EventBrite to handle event signup; and</li>
 <li>OpenBadges to keep track of who's accomplished what (currently in beta).</li>
 </ul>
 <p>We also use Vidyo for video conferencing (primarily tutorials), and run Etherpad beside it so that people have a text channel for asking questions, posting links and code fragments, taking minutes, and so on.
-As I pointed out in that <a href="{{site.baseurl}}/blog/2012/04/behind-the-scenes-or-the-ethics-of-cultivating-discontent.html">aforementioned post</a>, this means admins need at least six different logins to get things done, and need to copy a lot of information from place to place.
+As I pointed out in that aforementioned post, this means admins need at least six different logins to get things done, and need to copy a lot of information from place to place.
 For example, whenever we commit to a new bootcamp, someone needs to:</p>
 <ol>
 <li>create a new event on EventBrite;</li>
 <li>create a new page for it on WordPress;</li>